alifirhas/cmdk-revision/src/503-519/512-Double-standard.md

 This kind of meeting, in Roy's estimation, would not have too many people with Tyrael, maybe even Tyrael alone.

 Facts have proved that this is the case.
-The nephalems in this world have great power, but as an archangel of high heaven, Tyrael has not yet reached the point where he takes a vote of nephalem as his guards wherever he goes.
+The nephalems in this world have great power, but as an archangel of High Heaven, Tyrael has not yet reached the point where he takes a vote of nephalem as his guards wherever he goes.
 The dignity of an angel would not allow him to do so.

 As long as you meet Tyrael, everything will be easy.
 Roy also guessed that the angels may be difficult to kill, so he specially created an item with similar functions to the dark soul stone, that is, his hand this crystal stone.